justbytes/simple-calculator/README.md

 Contract address: 0xa79782b47d08730744d188578cdf0A5D0d62C657

 I have also deployed this DApp to the zksync l2 testnet.
 Check it out [here](https://cool-math-7566.on.fleek.co/) to compare transaction speeds.
+[Repo](https://github.com/justbytes/simple-calculator-v2) for l2 DApp

 ## Link to DApp